isomerpages/moe-victoriajc/_about-us/Principal's Welcome.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="2">
 <p></p>
+<p>The College vision taken from the College anthem has always seemed enigmatic.
+You might already be asking yourself,&nbsp;What makes Victoria something more?&nbsp;The answer lies in our spirit and community.
+Victoria isn’t just a Junior College - it is a community where the camaraderie is legendary and where Victorians uplift one another.</p>
+<p></p>
 <p>I started my journey as an educator here in VJC 30 years ago and when
 I left for other postings, it was the camaraderie with colleagues and students